 While no one says you can’t ever chew gum, you should avoid it.
 Even if it does have some benefits, it doesn’t offer anything that brushing after every meal and staying hydrated doesn’t.

 Are you thinking about getting braces but aren’t sure what to expect?
-Send your questions our way or even schedule a free consultation at one of our two convenient offices.
+Send your questions our way or even schedule a consultation at one of our convenient offices.